asasinmode/lolmode/champions/senna-souls.md

 - 7.5 per minute on level 11

 ::: tip
-Because the above is virtually impossible to achieve the number of souls Senna can gain from champions is adjustable in [results](#results).
+Because the above is virtually impossible to achieve the number of souls Senna can gain from champions is adjustable in [values](#values).
 These values should be used for reference.
 The default value is 1.5 stack per champion per minute.
 :::

 ### scuttle crab